Marcin-Ramotowski/Archicad-API-Scripts/README.md

 ## Shared Id for walls
 Assigns a common Id to walls that share a layered structure.
 The Id of the earliest placed wall with the given structure is assigned.
 All analyzed walls must be on visible layers.
 The script analyzes only the walls.

+## Table of furniture
+It created and saves new Excel files in location specified by two user defined variables contains file name and its location.
+It gets values from properties given in "properties" variable.
+Properties stated in the brackets are user defined.
+Make sure they are all available in the project.
+The names of the properties are given in Polish.
+You can change it if necessary by modifying the contents of the variable named "properties".
+The script creates a new sheet, where it includes the results of the assignments made and the property values taken from Archicad.
+Viewed from the left, the following are placed: the name and number of the zone associated with a given group of objects; the object's id, its name, the dimensions composed of the concatenated values of the individual dimensions, the quantity, the unit price and the summed value of all the units of a given object.
+Headers of columns are default in Polish language, but can be modified by setting variable named "titles"
+Also calculated is the sum of the price value of all objects in each room and the total value of all those included in the sheet.
+Summaries go into the sheet not as values, but as summation formulas that can be used to quickly check the price values of different design variants.

 # Project Status